xuperdata/mesatee-core-standalone/docs/Ship mesatee-core-standalone on K8S.md

 ### Next Plan

-Our next work is to integrate a LibOS to run Golang or Java native application by K8S with security enhancement.
+Our next work is to integrate a LibOS for Golang or Java native application with security enhancement.